-When Dentist finishes dental school, they have the option to continue their education and chooses to specialize.
+When a dentist finishes dental school, they have the option to continue their education and chooses to specialize.
 One of the many options that dentists take is Orthodontics.
-Orthodontics is a dental specialty which aims to prevent, diagnose and treat facial and dental irregularities, such as malocclusions, or uneven bites.
+Orthodontics is a dental specialty that aims to prevent, diagnose and treat facial and dental irregularities, such as malocclusions, or uneven bites.

 Orthodontists are fully qualified dentists who embark on a further three years of university-based study and gain extensive clinical experience in an orthodontic residency program.
 The American Association of Orthodontists (AAO) is the organization responsible for this branch of dentistry.

 The orthodontist will recommend the best treatment plan for the patient’s particular condition based on panoramic x-rays and study models (bite impressions).

 Here is a brief overview of some of the treatments orthodontists may use:

 - Braces – The combination of brackets (fixed on the tooth), and an archwire (which connects each bracket) are commonly placed to gently train the teeth into proper alignment.
 Dental braces can be made of metal, ceramics, or clear (“invisible”) materials.